 Pivot In The Classroom

-These case studies illustrate Pivot in action, and can hopefully inspire other like-minded educators!
+The case studies below illustrate Pivot in action, and can hopefully inspire other like-minded educators!
+We’re grateful for these innovative professors who have been generous enough to share their materials and syllabuses.

-Case Study #1: Mount St. Mary’s with Dr. Caitlin Faas
+Case Study: Mount St. Mary’s with Dr. Caitlin Faas

 Dr. Caitlin Faas is an Assistant Professor of Psychology at Mount St. Mary’s University in Emmitsburg, Maryland.
 She teaches junior-year psychology majors at the undergraduate level.
 Her course “PSYCH 390: Research Preparation” guides students through the beginning stages of choosing a senior-year research project.
 The class involves choosing a research hypothesis and conducting a literature search, ethical analysis, and feasibility assessment.